 - If you come to visit the Costa da Morte, it seems to us that it is essential to be motorized (or to have very strong legs to follow the Way of St. James).
 If you want to rent a car, as usual we advise you to compare prices on Rentalcars

 - Galicia is a region that can also be visited very well by van!
 Many service areas are available and there are many options to spend the night on beaches.
 To find places to sleep we mainly use the application Park4Night (as well as our common sense to ensure that we do not disturb either the wildlife or the inhabitants)

-- If you want to rent a van for your road trip in Galicia you will be able to find vans from 60€ per day on Yescapa, a van rental website between private people that also includes all the needed insurances.
+- If you want to rent a van for your road trip in Galicia you will be able to find vans from 60€ per day on Yescapa, a campervan rental website between private owners that also includes all the needed insurances.
 But you can also rent a van or an RV with a professional rental company like Campstar.
 If you want to have more infos about how to rent a campervan or a motorhome, you can also check out our comprehensive guide about that here.